jonathanlys01/DL_2023_CLAP/README.md

 - [ESC-50](https://www.karolpiczak.com/papers/Piczak2015-ESC-Dataset.pdf) : 50 classes of environmental sounds, 2000 samples, 5 seconds each.
 - [UrbanSound8K](https://urbansounddataset.weebly.com/urbansound8k.html) : 10 classes of urban sounds, 8732 samples, 4 seconds each.
 - [FMA-Small](https://arxiv.org/pdf/1612.01840.pdf) : 8 genres of music, 8000 samples, 30 seconds each.
+- [AudioSet](https://research.google.com/audioset/) : 527 classes of sounds, 2 084 320 samples, 10 seconds each.
+However, we only use a subset of a few classes (see figure below).

 ## Usage
 ### the ```main.py``` script